 Support and counselling

 Birth Relative Support is an independent support and counselling service which provides support for adults affected by the adoption of a child.
+This support is offered by PAC UK.

 If a plan for adoption is being considered for a child, birth relatives will be entitled a range of service including: